bouwe77/temba/readme.md

 6. Open your favorite HTTP client and start requesting data!

-## When to use
+## Documentation

-...
+Once you have the app up and running you can do CRUD requests to the resources you have configured in `config.js`.

-The following requests are supported:
+So let's say one of the resources you have configured is called `articles`.
+Then the following requests are supported:

-- GET /resource
-- GET /resource/:id
-- POST /resource
-- PUT /resource/:id
-- DELETE /resource
-- DELETE /resource/:id
+- `GET /articles` - Get all articles
+- `GET /articles/:id` - Get an article by its ID
+- `POST /articles` - Create a new article
+- `PUT /articles/:id` - Update (fully replace) an article by its ID
+- `DELETE /articles` - Delete all articles
+- `DELETE /articles/:id` - Delete an article by its ID

 Partial updates using PATCH, or other HTTP methods are not (yet?) supported.

-## When NOT to use

-Soksawat is very limited in its functionality and this is mostly deliberate to keep it simple.
-It should not be used as an enterprise solution.

-### No model validation (yet)

 At the moment Soksawat does not have any model validation, so you can store your resources in any format you like.